kibria-chowdhury/Data-Cleaning-World-Layoffs-Dataset/README.md

 ---

-## Remove Rows with Missing Critical Info
+## Removing Rows with Missing Critical Info

 Remove rows where both `total_laid_off` and `percentage_laid_off` are missing: